 The “Lost Cause” Was Not A Just Cause

-The Southerners took up arms in 1860 to prevent African Americans (in the words of Patrick Mell) from being elevated to “the same civil and political privileges with his master.”
+The Southerners took up arms in 1860 to prevent the African American (in the words of Patrick Mell) from being elevated to “the same civil and political privileges with his master.”
 The famed General Robert E. Lee noted in 1856, “The painful discipline the negroes are undergoing now is necessary for their instruction as a race, & I hope will prepare & lead them to better things.”
-According to Thornwell and others, the South had the legal right to own black men and women because God had condemned the race to slavery for some exceptional horrid sin committed by the slaves’ ancestors after the Noahic flood.
+According to Presbyterian pastor John Thornwell and others, the South had the legal right to own black men and women because God had condemned the race to slavery for some exceptional horrid sin committed by the slaves’ ancestors after the Noahic flood.
 Pastor and The Southern Baptist Theological Seminary professor, Basil Manly Sr, noted in 1844, “God gives power to some and bondage to others.
 Only God can be held accountable for the differences in social condition and inequalities of human capacity.”
 Thornwell concurred, writing, that slavery existed, “by the Providence of God.”
 Neither the white man nor the black man should fight against God’s providence.
 Baptist Pastor, theologian, and pro-slavery apologist, Patrick Hue Mell, noted in 1844, “God…has established the relation of master and servant, of governor and governed, and commanded each to be content with the situation in which he is placed.”
 Moreover, the chains of slavery benefited the black soul.
 Thornwell wrote the slave’s “humble…degraded lot” prepared him to be “a shining star in the firmament of heaven.”

 Though most southerners like Lee believed other human beings could benefit from the discipline of slavery, they balked at the idea that their own culture could benefit from such discipline and introspection.
 A few lines after refusing to recognize the suffrage of his slaves, Lee chided the northern descendants of the pilgrims for being “intolerant of the spiritual liberty of others.”
 In 1860, Thornwell tied the South’s demand for philosophical toleration to economic toleration.
 He lamented that the South, “has borne burdens, and experienced inconveniences, which have retarded her own prosperity, while they have largely contributed to develop the resources of the North…We the South have the same right to our opinions as the people of the North.”
 James P. Boyce, the founder of The Southern Baptist Theological Seminary, also chafed at the idea of having to submit to an unkind government.
 He wrote in 1861, “If Virginia cannot belong to the Union without servile degradation from the Northern aggression and domination, then I am for Virginia.”
 Thornwell summed up the nature of the Confederate fight for liberty, justice, and civilized society when he said,